nielshojen/WorkSpaceOneImporter/README.md

 ### yaml format preferred
 More recipes for this processor are available in [my recipe repo](ws1) and those are in yaml format as that is easier to use.
 ___
-Create a recipe override first (if you prefer plist format):
+Create a recipe override like this first (if you prefer plist format):
 ```autopkg make-override SuspiciousPackage.ws1.recipe```

 Again yaml format is easier to deal with, especially if you leave only the input variables you need to override and strip away the rest.